Student Administrator guide to MyBeckett

 6. What happens after a student completes a course?

-Students have a 3 month grace period to access University systems after course completion.
+Students have a 3 month grace period to access some University systems after course completion.
 After this, the student will lose system access to MyBeckett.

 7. Preparing for the new academic year / January starters